LuiggiTorricelli/zos_smpe_receive_order/README.md

 ## Example Playbook

-On the scenario below, the role `zos_smpe_receive_order` is being used to receive and request, to the GLOBAL zone found in data set `SMPE.GLOBAL.CSI`, recommended PTFs (based on the latest RSU available) that are missing on the SMP/E target zone `RSU2409`, but ONLY for the FMIDs `HSQDD10` and `JSQDD1Q`.
+On the scenario below, the role `zos_smpe_receive_order` is being used to receive and request, to the GLOBAL zone found in data set `SMPE.GLOBAL.CSI`, recommended PTFs (based on the latest RSU available) that are missing on the SMP/E target zone `TGTZAAA`, but ONLY for the FMIDs `HSQDD10` and `JSQDD1Q`.

     - hosts: zos_server
       roles: